-From Dan on August 4th, 2008 in Bathroom Remodel, Tools and Tips
+From Dan Harding on August 04, 2008 in Bathroom Remodel

 Bathrooms are a breeding ground for mildew—especially in the tub or shower area.
 And issues with old, unattractive, caulked joints are an inevitable problem for any homeowner.
 If you’re reading this then you probably know what I’m talking about.
 At certain point it seems that all the mildew removing techniques you can find just don’t seem to work anymore.
 Soon after this unfortunate realization, you realize that you will have to replace the caulking.